Crater of Diamonds State Park Diamond Hunting Tips

-Does the idea of hunting for treasure excite you?
+Does the idea of mining for diamonds excite you?
 What about the idea of seeing something that no human has ever seen or touched before?
 Surely, that has to appeal to you on some level.

 What sort of diamonds can you find at Crater of Diamonds State Park?